mmistakes/made-mistakes-jekyll/_drafts/pencil.md

 A great way to warm-up before doing any sort of serious drawing is with quick gesture sketches.
 In art school we'd start each class capturing a model's movement in a series of 2 minute poses with charcoal and conté crayons.

-When drawing with Pencil and the sketch tool you can get the same result as a stick of charcoal rubbed on newsprint.
-Even better, you avoid any of the mess typically associated with by working digitally.
+When drawing with Pencil and the sketch tool you can get a look that resembles charcoal rubbed onto paper.
+Even better, by working digitally you avoid any of the mess from handling a stick of charcoal.

 <figure>
   <a href="{{ site.url }}/images/pencil-surface-pressure-gestures.jpg"><img src="{{ site.url }}/images/pencil-surface-pressure-gestures-900.jpg" alt="Surface Pressure gesture drawings"></a>
   <figcaption>Examples of gesture drawings created with Pencil and Surface Pressure.</figcaption>
 </figure>

 To get the most out of this technique you're going to want to hold Pencil differently than you're accustomed to.
-Instead of a [tripod grip](http://www.otplan.com/articles/pencil-grasp-patterns.aspx) you'll want to wrap your fingers around Pencil and rest your thumb just below the tip.
+Instead of a [tripod grip](http://www.otplan.com/articles/pencil-grasp-patterns.aspx) you'll want to wrap your fingers around Pencil and rest your thumb just below (or on) the tip.

 <figure class="half">
   <img src="{{ site.url }}/images/pencil-tripod-grip.jpg" alt="holding Pencil with a traditional writing grip">